 The appeal of Broken Child Mended Man is that it lacks an extraordinary element and that is the point.
 I don’t mean that my story is bland.
 Instead, my story of overcoming the odds and breaking the cycle is achievable.
-As I stated above, I didn’t become a movie star, pro athlete or even a hot shot executive, so my story lacks the glamour that's used to sell books in the biography genre.
+As I stated above, I didn’t become a move star, pro athlete or even a hot shot executive, so my story lacks glamour.
 However, my story has that grit that’s necessary to keep the downtrodden pressing forward for a better day.
 My story was nothing extraordinary other than making a conscious decision to turn my life around at the last possible moment.
-Most people will be able to relate to my shortcomings and successes because it has something most people have faced at some point in their lives, but may have handled in different ways.
-Some of my ways exuded strength while other decisions were downright reckless.
+Most people will be able to relate to my shortcomings and successes because it has something most people have faced at some point in their lives, but have handled in different ways.
+Some of my ways exuded strength while other reactions and decisions were downright reckless.

 The most amazing thing we can do in life is discover our purpose.
 I was very upfront with my struggle to comprehend religion, but I refuse to believe that we are all just aimlessly wandering around on this planet.
 I’ve always wanted to be extraordinary in that sense, but knowing where to begin has been a constant battle.
 It’s tantamount to starting your life in a dark cave with nothing but a candle light that flickers in and out causing you to stumble along the way.
 Still I kept reaching out, risking disappointment before discovering the need for the Urban Light Initiative.
-Well over 400,000 foster children, a million plus homeless and countless at-risk youth are in need of the same community support I received as a troubled youth.
+Well over 400,000 foster children, a million plus homeless and countless at-risk youth.
 Standing on the shoulders of my community, here’s my chance to pay it forward to a small percentage in my little corner of the globe.
-After experiencing the neglect too many children face today, I want them to have access to the resources to realize their potential and achieve the sense of completeness I’m experiencing today.
-I'd be hard pressed to find anything better than the love and security my family experiences.
-That in itself is extraordinary.
+After experiencing the neglect too many children face today, I want them to have the resources and support to one day achieve the sense of completeness of the family life I’m experiencing today.

 The Broken Child Mended Man e-book is available at several online booksellers: